 The 2011 season marked the Pirates' first 20-win campaign in nine years and the team's first winning Northwest Conference record since 2006.
 Whitworth's team earned run average of 4.60 was the team's best since the Pirates moved to NCAA Division III membership in 1999.

-Ramsay works as a hitting and catching instructor at numerous camps throughout the region and serves as the pitching and catching coach at Whitworth while running the offense.
-He has directed Nike Baseball Camps through US Sports Camps for the past three summers.
+Ramsay works as a hitting and catching instructor at numerous camps throughout the region and serves as the hitting, catching, and infield coach at Whitworth while running the offense.
+He has directed Nike Baseball Camps through US Sports Camps for the past five summers.
 Ramsay spent the summer of 2011 abroad with United States Athletes International in Spain.
 The team played clubs in Barcelona, Valencia, and Madrid.
-He will be taking another group of athletes to Curacao next June.Read Full Bio
+Ramsay also helps with summer ball placement for his current student-athletes.

 Ramsay was the head coach in Cranbrook, B.C. for the Rocky Mountain Bandits in the summer of 2008 and coached as an assistant in Trail, B.C. for the Trail Jays in the summer of 2007.
 He spent the summer of 2005 playing for the Kamuela Paniolos in the Hawaiian Collegiate Baseball League and the summer of 2006 playing for the Everett Merchants of the Pacific International League.